joelparkerhenderson/demo-tofu-aws/README.md

 * Configure AWS free tier variables for the AWS EC2 server and AWS RDS database.

-Bonus extras:

-* How to create and use Tofu variables, including descriptions and validations

-* Configure AWS free tier variables for the AWS EC2 server and AWS RDS database.

 ## Tofu setup

 Use the Tofu documentation.